-- Providing a pre-review of the application.
+- Provides a pre-review of the application.
 The opportunity to hire a distinguished scientist to review the application in advance of submission to NIH heightens the chances of early success.
 In addition to providing a critique, the reviewer can also advise the new scientist, which NIH review panels cannot do.

 For questions, please contact firstname.lastname@example.org.

-The deadline for the 2020 Victoria S. Levin Award for Early Career Success in Young Children's Mental Health Research has passed (November 1, 2020).
+The deadline for the 2021 Victoria S. Levin Award for Early Career Success in Young Children's Mental Health Research is Friday, October 1, 2021, 11:59pm ET.

 The applicant must: